1937 VFL grand final

 The 1937 VFL Grand Final was an Australian rules football game contested between the Geelong Football Club and Collingwood Football Club, held at the Melbourne Cricket Ground in Melbourne on 25 September 1937.
 It was the 39th annual grand final of the Victorian Football League, staged to determine the premiers for the 1937 VFL season.
 The match, attended by a then-record crowd of 88,540 spectators, was won by Geelong by a margin of 32 points, marking that club's third premiership victory and first since winning the 1931 VFL Grand Final.

-Due to the excellent display of skills, as well as the vigorous but fair play, and the closeness of the contest that was not decided until late in the last quarter, this Grand Final was regarded by many contemporaries as the greatest ever played.
+Due to the excellent display of skills, as well as the vigorous but fair play, and the closeness of the contest that was not decided until late in the last quarter, this Grand Final was regarded by many contemporaries as the greatest ever played to that point.

 Background

 Geelong took out the minor premiership by finishing with 15 wins from 18 games.
 A 12-point win over Melbourne saw Geelong advance to the grand final against reigning premiers Collingwood.
+Collingwood were backed as "hot favourites".